AlainPlattner/TanglewoodERT/README.md

 Open the `invert.ipynb` notebook to run the installations and the `plotResults.ipynb` to recreate the paper figure.

 **Please note that the inversion can take quite a while because the mesh is very fine.
 You can change the mesh parameters to run a faster inversion.**

+**For some reason, the jupyter notebook panel to create the figure needs to be rerun.
+Otherwise the figure doesn't show up.
+I don't understand why...